 - Providing access to your personal information would be likely to reveal personal information about others

-- Disclosing the information would reveal the confidential commercial information of (insert name of firm) or its clients
+- Disclosing the information would reveal the confidential commercial information of Research Engine Ltd or its clients

 - The burden or expense of providing access would be disproportionate to the risks to your privacy in the case in question